 Another common cause of back pain is kidney stones.
 This is especially common with lower back pain.
 Again, early treatment is essential.
-Uric acid kidney stones can cause permanent damage and chronic kidney disease.
+Because uric acid can cause permanent damage and chronic kidney disease.

 If you think your back pain might be uric acid related, what should you do next?